yonatandiga12/RecipeConverter2/README.md

 # RecipeConvertor
-Transform an image of ingredients to ingredients in the metric system.
-(In grams)
+Search recipes online, viewing them neatly from several websites and have the ability to transform the ingredients to the metric system (viewing them in grams).
+Application can be downloaded here: https://drive.google.com/file/d/1Hcx2ikkhrcnzIpM1q4w5Lh1kcmySSCTI/view?usp=sharing

 ### Why I did this?
 I Love to Bake! :cake:.